 To add a rent supplement, the apartment must provide location advantages or luxury features in relation to a similar apartment in the same geographic sector.

-Note: the rent supplement may be contested by the tenant within three months following signature of the lease.
+Note: the rent supplement may be contested by the tenant only within three months following signature of the lease.

 4/ Can I raise the rent in the event of lease renewal or a change of tenant?